 Oral Surgery Assistant Salary

 Women make up the vast majority of Oral Surgery Assistants in the United States.
 The average pay in this industry is approximately $17.57 per hour.
 In the world of Oral Surgery Assistants, overall cash allowance can occasionally include more than $4K from bonuses and, in some exceptional cases, $10K from profit sharing, causing incomes to vary widely between $27K and $50K.
 The most important factor affecting compensation for this group is geography, followed by experience level and the particular employer.
 The majority of workers are highly satisfied with their job.
 Medical benefits are awarded to slightly more than half, and close to a fourth earn dental coverage.
-The data in this summary comes from the PayScale salary survey.

 Job Description for Oral Surgery Assistant